 143:48:38 Duke: You're still going 8 clicks, though, John.
 We're right on.
 Okay.
 (Pause) Tony, apparently, we're still on Survey.
 It's a wide ridge that's furrowed parallel to the long axis.
 (Pause) (Looking up at Stone Mountain) Now there's a big crater off to the right, John; and here's five right up here at about 12:30.
 The Cincos are right south of Crown, though; so it's the ones to the right where we want to go.
 See that big crater up there below Crown?

 143:49:23 Young: Yeah.

-[Crown Crater and the Cincos are marked in a panorama constructed by the U.S. Geological Survey from 500-mm photos Charlie took at Spook Crater.
+[Crown Crater and the Cincos are marked in detail from a portrait of Stone Mountain constructed by the U.S. Geological Survey from 500-mm photos Charlie took at Spook Crater (Station 2).
 Although Spook is about 2 km NNW of their current location, the line-of-sight to the Cinco Craters is about the same.
 The photos of particular relevance are AS16-112- 18200, 18228 and 18229.]143:49:24 Duke: Okay.
 Now you're headed right for it.
 And the Cincos are right to the right of that.
 Apparently.
 In fact, that big one is probably Cinco 'e'.

 143:49:37 England: From where you are, Cinco should be right in line with Crown.

 143:49:39 Duke: It is, Tony.
 Right now.
 We got it spotted.

 143:49:48 Duke: Got a little crater in the inner flank.
 Okay; doing 10 clicks, and still in the crater-saturated downslope of Survey Ridge at 354 at 2.2 (BQ.2/81.6).
 Block population is still the same.
 Looks like we don't get out of the ray, really, until we hit (the base of Stone Mountain) and start climbing upslope at Station 6.